Stories by Storie

 Nonfiction text surrounds us in our everyday lives, but often younger students struggle to find nonfiction texts that they can both read and comprehend easily.
 Not only am I going to share some of my favorite nonfiction series books for kids, but I'm also going to give you a peek into some of these books so you know what to expect!

 Throughout this post I have included links to a few of the books in each nonfiction series.
-You can click on book covers to learn more about them.
+You can click on book titles to learn more about them or find them all on Amazon.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.